 Neighborhoods to consider in San Diego:

-You might think pricing high gives you room to negotiate, but in Pacific Beach this often backfires.
+Pricing high to leave room for negotiation is the most common mistake in Pacific Beach — and it consistently backfires.
 The first 7 to 10 days create your price narrative.
 If your number sits above the comp set without a clear value story, buyers assume future reductions and wait you out.
 Another common mistake is leaning on automated online estimates.
 Those tools rarely capture micro-features like alley access, beach noise zones, or parking scarcity that materially influence value and appraisal.
 You should also avoid ignoring psychological thresholds.
 Listing at 1,500,000 instead of 1,498,000 can cut your audience and reduce early momentum.
 Finally, skipping pre-inspection risks deal fatigue after day 10 when repair credits become your de facto price reduction.
 In a market where rates hover near 6.5 percent and inventory runs lean, you’ll win by pairing threshold pricing with turn-key presentation, firm deadlines, and documentation that supports your number.

 Price just under a major threshold to widen your buyer pool.
 For example, 1,498,000 can capture both up-to-1.5 million and 1.25 to 1.5 million searches.
 Back it with a pre-inspection, staging, floor plans, and a 7 to 10 day offer window to drive urgency.